quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part50_21.4_Alternate.md

 ---

 #### Successive Over-Relaxation (SOR)
-Background context: The SOR technique is an improvement over the basic iterative methods, aiming to accelerate convergence by adjusting the update step size using a relaxation parameter \(\omega\).
+Background context: The SOR technique is an improvement over the basic iterative methods, aiming to accelerate convergence by adjusting the update step size using a relaxation parameter $\omega$.

 :p What does the SOR technique adjust in the basic iterative methods?
 ??x
-The SOR technique introduces a relaxation parameter \(\omega\) that modifies the correction term added to the potential values.
+The SOR technique introduces a relaxation parameter $\omega$ that modifies the correction term added to the potential values.
 This can lead to faster convergence if chosen appropriately. x??

 ---